highlight/highlight/blog-content/launchdarkly-migration.md

 **Q: Do I need to purchase a new LaunchDarkly self-serve license?**

-On LaunchDarkly self-serve plans, if you exceed the free tier limits for any of the LaunchDarkly products, you will be expected to accept LaunchDarkly's licensing terms and (like in Highlight) pay for any monthly overages.
+When you sign up for a LaunchDarkly self-serve plan, you will be expected to accept the LaunchDarkly licensing terms.
+If you exceed the free tier limits for any of the LaunchDarkly products, and (like in Highlight), you'll pay for any monthly overages.

 **Q: Can I connect my observability data to LaunchDarkly feature flags?**